 PACE OF THE TOUR: The pace of this tour is relaxed.
-At this time of year at this northern latitude the sun rises relatively late (approximately 7:30).
-Most of our birding is done in close proximity to St. Johns, but on at least one occasion we may have to drive as much as an hour and a half to reach our first birding stop of the day, however, so we’ll rise early enough to factor in driving time.
-The sun sets relatively early in the evening (a little before 5:00 p.m) so our days in the field will not seem especially long.
-Every morning there will be a continental breakfasts in the hotel.
-Lunches will most often be taken in fast food restaurants or small cafés.
+At this time of year at this northern latitude the sun rises relatively late (approximately 7:30 am).
+Most of our birding is done in close proximity to St. John’s, but on at least one occasion we may have to drive as much as an hour and a half to reach our first birding stop of the day, so we’ll rise early enough to factor in driving time.
+The sun sets relatively early in the evening (a little before 5:00 p.m.) so our days in the field will not seem especially long and we should be able to turn in early enough each night to afford a good night’s sleep.
+Breakfasts each day will be sit down affairs, while lunches will most often be taken in fast food restaurants or small cafés.
 Barring unforeseen circumstances, suppers will be relaxed sit-down affairs in nice restaurants in St. Johns.

 Much of our birding will be done from or very near the vehicle(s) and more time is spent in the vehicles than on most tours.
 We will try to get out and walk when the opportunity presents itself.
 We will rotate seats in the vehicle(s) on a daily basis so everyone will have the opportunity to bird from every seat.
 When not in the vehicle, with few exceptions, birding will be done from plowed roads and walkable trails, almost always near the vehicle itself.
 Walking will be gentle along plowed roads and trails.
 Any walks through snow will be short and will always be optional.